 - Determine if 911 is needed or if injury is superficial.
-Try Sheriff Dispatch prior to 911 for faster service: - If 911 is needed: Do not leave an injured person alone. - IF you are certified to administer First Aid, THEN: - Assign one or two reliable adults to handle crowd control. - Assign someone to call sheriff dispatch 707-565-2121 or 911. - If an ambulance ride is necessary and the participant is a child, then a parent or guardian should accompany the child. - If a helicopter is necessary, direct someone to signal MediVac to a safe landing space (per your detailed training, by program). - After the injury is dealt with, contact LandPaths' Program Manager (or other LP staff if the manager is unavailable) to alert to the situation, and review further action.
+Try Sheriff Dispatch prior to 911 for faster service: - If 911 is needed: Do not leave an injured person alone. - IF you are certified to administer First Aid, THEN: - o Assign one or two reliable adults to handle crowd control. - Assign someone to call sheriff dispatch 707-565-2121 or 911. - If an ambulance ride is necessary and the participant is a child, then a parent or guardian should accompany the child. - If a helicopter is necessary, direct someone to signal MediVac to a safe landing space (per your detailed training, by program). - After the injury is dealt with, contact LandPaths' Executive Director Craig Anderson cell: 707-480-3760, to alert to the situation, and review further action.
 If the emergency is during the week, you may also call LandPaths main office number: 707-544-7284. - Fill out an Incident report. - Please do not make statements to the media about the incident.
 If you are approached for a quote or statement, direct the media to call Executive Director Craig Anderson or other executive staff.